FH-Potsdam/spark-workshops/README.md

 ####spark-ajax

-Use ajax to make a call to the spark API
+Use ajax to make a call to the spark API.

 ####spark-client-side